 There are several treatments and lifestyle modifications that can help you ease your pain and symptoms.

-- Other Treatments: Your physiotherapist will teach you exercises to keep joints flexible and improve muscle strength.
+Your physiotherapist will teach you exercises to keep joints flexible and improve muscle strength.
 Heat/cold therapy which involves applying heat or cold packs to the joints provides temporary pain relief.
 Lifestyle modifications can be done to control weight and avoid extra stress on the weight-bearing joints